Please note:

 SA 450 - Advanced Sociological Theory (S) (4)

 A senior seminar on current perspectives in sociological theory.
-Emphasis will differ from semester to semester.
-Prerequisite: Minimum of 72 units including SA 350, a GPA of at least 3.25 and consent of the instructor.
+Emphasis will differ from term to term.
+Prerequisite: Minimum of 72 units including SA 350, and consent of the instructor.

 SA 461 - Special Topics in Sociology (S) (4)